tomhohenstein/tomhohenstein.github.io/about/index.md

 If you've landed here, you're probably wondering who I am and the purpose of this site.

-## Purpose

 This site is my playpen, a place for some self-promotion, and documentation center.
 My interests range from libraries, to historical research, to data visualization.
 As such, sharing my ideas normally involves some html, css, and a bit of javascript.
 If you're interested in collaborating or like something you see, feel free to [check me out on GitHub](https://github.com/tomhohenstein).
+Below you'll find a draft of my resume and a timeline about me.

 <div role="tabpanel">